How much does it cost to go off-grid with solar?

 As energy costs rise and concerns about the environment grow, homeowners are seeking their own energy solutions.
 Many homeowners have started installing solar panels to go “off-grid” and reduce their dependence on traditional electricity.
 Going completely off-grid or creating a stand-alone power system involves more than installing solar panels.
 Those who accomplish it untether their homes from the standard electrical power grid.

 The cost to install an off-grid solar system varies based on your home’s location and the amount of electricity you use each day.
 The standard home uses a minimum of 7kW of electricity per day, which could require a system of six panels and three batteries.
-This system ranges from $30,000 to $60,000 to install before tax credits and rebates, with most homeowners spending around $50,000 total.
-If you have a home in a sunny climate with backup systems installed, you can complete the off-grid process for $20,000.
-A home in a moderately sunny climate with excessive energy needs may require a 10kW system for $70,000.
+This system ranges from $45,000 to $65,000 to install before tax credits and rebates, with most homeowners spending around $55,000 for an installed 7kW system for a home with average energy needs in a moderately sunny climate.
+This project’s low cost is $20,000 to install an off-grid process for a home in a sunny climate with backup systems.
+The high cost is $100,000 for an installed 20kW system for a home in a moderately sunny climate with excessive energy needs.

 |Off-Grid Solar System Costs|

 Off-grid solar systems can generate your home’s or business’ electrical needs without relying on the electrical grid.
 The system is made of multiple parts designed to help generate and store energy.
 The system works by harnessing the sun’s energy using solar panels, which are mounted on the roof, a pole near the home, or both.
 The energy harnessed by the panels charges batteries via a charge controller, and the batteries store the energy until needed.
 Then, an inverter converts the charge from the batteries into electricity.
 By storing energy until it is needed, you can eliminate the need to be tied to the electrical grid.
 Most systems need a backup energy source but can be useful for homes located in rural areas or homeowners who want to be self-reliant.